caoccao/Javet/docs/tutorial/object_converter.rst

 * Getters and setters (``get``, ``is``, ``set`` and ``put``) are smartly handled.
 * Overloaded methods and varargs methods are identified well.
 * Primitive types, Set, Map, List, Array are not handled.
 Map is special because it can be enabled.
+* Java interfaces can be implemented by anonymous functions in JavaScript.

 How does JavetProxyConverter Work?
 ----------------------------------